-Why Is John Wick so Cool?
+Why is John Wick so Popular?

 There's something about John Wick.
 Vicious, yes.
 Crazy, yes.
 But tender-hearted.